Richard Younger-Ross: Parliamentary career

 He was a member of the Defence Select Committee and was the Lib Dem Spokesperson for Heritage.

 In 2003, he voted against parliamentary approval for the invasion of Iraq.

 He was a member of the Foreign Affairs Select Committee between 2005 and 2008.

-In 2005 he proposed amendments to the Water Bill to create a water charge equalisation scheme to reduce the very high costs of water in the South West.
+In 2005, he proposed amendments to the Water Bill to create a water charge equalisation scheme to reduce the very high costs of water in the South West.
 This proposal is being considered by the Government following the Walker Report.

 In 2006, Younger-Ross proposed a Ten Minute Rule Bill restricting Sunday trading hours in the UK for shops, arguing that without such legislation the British people would lose "rhythm of life" (House of Commons Debate, 24 May 2006).
 He is a member of the Beveridge Group.

+In 2007, Younger-Ross was one of the last Liberal Democrat MPs to have the chance to question Tony Blair during Prime Minister's Questions.
+Rather than asking a topical or newsworthy question, Younger-Ross chose to ask an esoteric question about disestablishmentarianism, prompting the response from Blair, "I am really not bothered about that one."
+Also in 2007, he tabled an Early Day Motion calling for changes to the voting system of the Eurovision Song Contest, arguing that countries voted for their neighbours rather than the best songs.
+The UK finished second from the bottom in the 2007 contest, receiving votes only from Ireland and Malta.

 In 2008 he proposed that Park Home Site owners should be "fit and proper people", a proposal currently being consulted on by the Government.